phuongvudev/superapp_sdk/docs/communication/HOW_MAIN_APP_NAVIGATE_TO_MINI_APP.md

 ### 2. Programmatic Navigation

-The Main App can directly navigate to Mini Apps through the `MiniAppLauncher`.
+The Main App can directly navigate to Mini Apps through the `MiniAppKit`.

 #### Implementation Flow

-1. Main App code calls `MiniAppLauncher.launch()` with Mini App ID
+1. Main App code calls `MiniAppKit.launch()` with Mini App ID
 2. Optional parameters are passed as a map
 3. The launcher looks up the Mini App manifest from the registry
 4. Based on the framework type, appropriate loading mechanism is used